Jieyab89/OSINT-Cheat-sheet/README.md

 # Content Removal & Strict Media Content

-Strict, removing and minimize your data on the internet
+Search people missing and abuse, strict, removing, takedown and minimize your data on the internet

 - [Google image removal](https://support.google.com/websearch/answer/4628134)
 Remove your image from Google